bigsnarfdude/udp2kafka/README.md

 `sbt run`

-## License
+## Author and Licence

-See attached project Licence in repo.
+If you have any questions regarding this project contact:

+@bigsnarfdude on Twitter

+For licensing info see LICENSE file in project's root directory.